Adia-wty/Survival-On-Society-SOS-/README.md

 2. increase the efficiency of rescue and distribution of materials.

-## What I learned in this project?
+## What I've learned in this project?
 1. Scikit-learn

 2. Building iOS application usin Swift

 3. Thinking backwards:

     Many competitors are thinking about how to further optimize the efficiency from central to individual.
 This approach fails to recognize individual's power and ability and relies on the central too much.
-By empowering the individuals, we are improving the world backwards.
+By empowering the individuals, we are improving the world from a different direction.